-The OneDrive sync client doesn't yet support on-premises instances of OneDrive for Business (when your organization doesn't subscribe to Office 365) or IRM content.
+The OneDrive sync client doesn't yet support on-premises instances of OneDrive for Business (when your organization doesn't subscribe to Office 365).
 For more information about the restrictions and limitations of the OneDrive sync client, see Restrictions and limitations when you sync files and folders using the new OneDrive sync client.

 When users set up OneDrive sync client, it downloads everything in their OneDrive.
 Large numbers of file transfers can adversely impact your network performance.
 We recommend using a phased rollout to avoid performances issues when deploying to a large number of users.

 Some additional things you might want to consider are:

 Identify potential bottlenecks early – Consider making special considerations for groups of users who have a large number of large files.
 For example, video department users may have a large number of large video files that they will need to sync to OneDrive.
 You might consider asking them to sync their files at a time when network traffic is low.

 Monitor performance – If you're doing a phased rollout, monitor network performance levels with your first rollout.
 You can use that information to help adjust the next set of rollouts accordingly.

 Communicate the rollout to users – Make sure that your users clearly understand what is expected of them to keep your deployment plan on schedule.
 Before the rollout begins, you might want to communicate to them what is required when they see OneDrive Setup and how to get help if they encounter a problem.

 There are three steps in the process: